MeganCFord/NSS-PY3-zoolandia-ERD/readme.md

 ### Author: Megan Ford August 2016

 Exercise completed as part of Nashville Software School's Back-end (Python) bootcamp, Milestone 3- Database Driven Applications.
 A demonstration of skills learned at time of creation.
-See below for instructions.
+See below for instructions followed.

 ![Screenshot](zoolandia-erd.jpg)